daichou03/AnchoredDensestSubgraph/README.md

 ------
 Acknowledgement (for code)

-- Originally fork of https://github.com/nveldt/HypergraphFlowClustering, using `maxflow.jl` with modifications
+- Originally fork of https://github.com/nveldt/HypergraphFlowClustering, using `maxflow.jl` with modifications.

 ------
 ## Troubleshooting